Rudolph Lambart, 10th Earl of Cavan: Marriage and family

 He married on 1 August 1893 to Caroline Inez Crawley (1870–1920), daughter of George Baden Crawley and Eliza Inez Hulbert, at Digswell Church in Digswell, Hertfordshire.
 She predeceased her husband; they had no children.

 He married, secondly, on 27 November 1922 to Lady Hester Joan Byng, daughter of Reverend Francis Byng, 5th Earl of Strafford and Emily Georgina Kerr, at St. Mark's Church in North Audley Street, Mayfair, London.
 His second wife was the niece of his army colleague Field Marshal Byng, who was a younger half-brother of the 5th Earl of Strafford.
-Hester, Countess of Cavan, would, in 1927, be appointed a Dame Commander of the Order of the British Empire.
+Hester, Countess of Cavan, was appointed a Dame Commander of the Order of the British Empire in 1927.
 The couple had two daughters: